-In the 1700's, what are now known as the Bedlington and Dandie Dinmont Terriers were the same breed.
-Developing for different purposes on both sides of the English-Scottish border, they had different leg lengths for work on top of and underneath the ground respectively!
-By 1874, they had become two of the oldest show breeds that appeared in the First English Stud Book.
+In the 1700's, what we know today as the Bedlington and Dandie Dinmont Terriers were the same breed.
+Developing for different purposes on both sides of the English-Scottish border, they differed only in leg length for work on top of and underneath the ground respectively!
+In 1874, they appeared in the First English Stud Book making them 2 of the oldest pure breeds.
 Today, they still have significant similarities of general body shape, coat colour and silky topknots.

 History of the Bedlington